 You might be on holiday, but that doesn’t mean you deserve a lie in.
 It’s true what they say: the early bird catches the worm.

-If you need ski rental, pre-book it or even get it pre-fitted so that you have all your gear ready the night before you ski.
+If you need ski rental, pre-book it so that you have all your gear ready the night before you ski.

 On day one, get to the lift station at 9am sharp and you’ll be one of the first skiers on the mountain.
 If you haven’t sorted out your lift pass yet, arrive 30 minutes earlier.